jfordnull/CS441_Parser/README.md

 tokens before I know if they're part of higher-order constructs in the language.
 (Like while loops and functions)

 I hope the evidence of effort and some structure here is enough to earn me a few points.
 All you need to do to parse
-is: (parse <yourfilenameinquotes>), assuming Parser.rkt is in the same working directory as your program.
+is: (parse "yourfilenameinquotes"), assuming Parser.rkt is in the same working directory as your program.

 If you're curious about the representation of lines as lists of tokens, I recommend uncommenting the (displayln tokens) function within the isLine? function.